 Once the pipeline-reduced data are released, the PI may still want to optimize the reduction and imaging to get the best possible data for the project, most likely using CASA.
 In the following, we describe the basic concepts of reducing interferometer data.
 This process can be distilled down to two stages, calibration and imaging, and we discuss these below in turn.
-Casaguides (see link page 39) are available which will guide you step-by-step in reducing real ALMA Science Verification data.
+Casaguides (see link page 35) are available which will guide you step-by-step in reducing real ALMA Science Verification data.

+Calibration: ALMA observ-

-Calibration: ALMA observing is heavily constrained by weather conditions on the Llano de Chajnantor.
+ing is heavily constrained by weather conditions on the Llano de Chajnantor.
 Therefore, ALMA projects are divided up into blocks of time (Scheduling Blocks or SBs) that can be executed dynamically by the on-site array operators when appropriate conditions are available.
 These blocks contain observations of well-characterized, typically bright objects (calibrators) either before, during or after the target source observations are made.
 The calibrator data will be used to calibrate the target data during post processing.

 Target data require calibration of their amplitudes and phases as a function of frequency and time.
 Flux calibration requires the observation of at least one or two sources of known flux density and angular extent.
 The brightness of these objects should vary only relatively slowly, so that an accurate estimate of their flux densities can be determined.
 Typically, bright Solar System objects (planets, moons, asteroids) which are unresolved or only partially resolved for the required array configuration, and which have accurate models, are used as flux standards.
 The observed data from these objects can be used to scale accurately the intensities recorded from the target.
-Bandpass (or passband) calibration, sometimes called frequency calibration, also requires observations of bright sources with the same correlator setup as the target.
-This is used to correct for frequency-dependent variations in amplitude and phase.
-Gain (or phase) calibration corrects for phase errors due to differential atmospheric changes above each antenna on timescales of seconds to minutes, and for am-Atmospheric water vapor can cause very rapid fluctuations over plitude fluctuations as well. timescales of seconds.
-Water vapor radiometers (WVRs) are installed on all antennas on the 12-m Array to monitor these variations, which are routinely applied to the data during pipeline processing.
-Longer timescale phase drifts are monitored using periodic observations of a moderately bright, very compact source at relatively small angular distance from the target.
-The best sources for gain calibration are unresolved at the angular scales probed by the array; since such objects are point sources, their data have intrinsically zero phase (no emission at any angular offsets), and any phase changes recorded in the data are due only to changes in the system and/or atmosphere.
-The
+Bandpass calibration also requires observations of bright sources with the same correlator setup as the target.
+This is used to correct for frequencydependent variations in amplitude and phase.
+Phase (or gain) calibration corrects for phase errors due to